grischard/homey-tesla.com/README.md

-# homey-tesla.com
+# Tesla
-Homey App: Control your Tesla Model S
+Control your Tesla Model S

-# Alpha version under construction

 ## Speech
 Ask the actual location of your tesla with 'Tesla [car name]' or 'What is location of [car name]'

 ## Trigger cards
-under construction
+- Vehicle starts or stops driving
+- Vehicle entered or left geofence

 ## Condition cards
 - Airco is on/off
 - Airco setpoint is above/below temp x
 - Panoroof is open/closed
 - Vehicle is moving/stationary
+- Vehicle is in geofence
 - Api condition (check any value in the Api, third parameter required, even when not relevant)

 ## Action cards